|

 Bhutto began immediately to consolidate his power and move toward a socialist economy.
 He nationalized key industries and began to tax the land property of the richer families.
 Bhutto in 1973 used his political power to install a new constitution which further enhanced his power.
 He created a Federal Security Force which functioned as a palace guard outside of the control of the military.

-After ruling as a dictator for about five years, Bhutto decided to hold a new election in 1977.
+Zulfiqar Bhutto used his popularity to rule as an autocrat if not an outright dictator.
+After ruling as an autocrat for about five years, Bhutto decided to hold a new election in 1977.
 His party apparently won the election but there was enough suspicion of voting fraud that riots broke out.
 Bhutto prohibited assemblies for political purpose hoping to throttle the protest movement.
+Bhutto had shifted the political focus of his regime from the urban poor and middle class to the rural poor.
+He lost the support of the politically active urbanites because of the ineffectiveness of his regime to achieve the goals he promised.
+Anwar Hussain Syed in his book The Discourse and Politics of Zulfikar Ali Bhutto quotes a note Bhutto sent to his ministers:

 Here is Pervez Musharraf's assessment of Zulfiqar Ali Bhutto: